rullylukas/MachineLearning/README.md

 Breadboard 400 points | A board used to easy connect the sensors without soldering | sizable.se | 34 sek
 Micro USB cable*

-\* USB cable was already in possession and free.
+\* USB cable was already in possession.

 ![material](https://user-images.githubusercontent.com/108582271/177007654-dc706edb-46cb-425e-a652-3f34982a3d64.jpg)
 Figure 1: Components used for the project